earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 In addition to these two approaches---which broadly speaking can be to characterize ancient and modern first philosophy in the West---there is another tradition in the East of taking practical concerns as having primary significance.
 For classical Indian philosophers (_āstika_ and _nāstika_ alike), the first questions to be resolved were soteriological, and out of these answers flowed quite sophisticated metaphysical, logical, and epistemic systems.
 For the ancient Chinese and the cultures they influenced, the first questions to be resolved were ethical or political.
 For example, when Xunzi writes on _zhengming_ [正名][ch] (using language properly), he does so not from the metaphysical standpoint of Socrates, who worries that his definitions conform to the eternal Forms, nor from the epistemological standpoint of David Hume, who traces ideas back to their original impressions, but from the standpoint of the socio-political effects certain patterns of usage will have within society.

 Turning then to the question of aesthetics, how should we begin our investigation?
 In a modernist project, we might begin by relating aesthetics to knowledge and the question of how we as subjects obtain knowledge of it.
 In a more classical vein, we might begin by relating aesthetics to its objects and contrast the internal objects of experience with external objects of the world.
 Or perhaps we might begin by attempting to relate aesthetics to a larger soteriological or politico-ethical project.
 Of course, whichever approach we choose to employ to describe aesthetics will by necessity be “impure” and contain elements of the other approaches.
-However, I will argue that Watsuji Tetsurō was right to suggest that our first philosophy must be _ningen no gaku to shite no rinrigaku_ [人間の学としての倫理学][ja]--“the study of ethics as the study of human beings.”
+However, I will argue that [Watsuji][sc] Tetsurō was right to suggest that our first philosophy must be _ningen no gaku to shite no rinrigaku_ [人間の学としての倫理学][ja]--“the study of ethics as the study of human beings.”

 The approach I will be advocating retains the modern subjective turn’s focus on the human being as the starting point of inquiry.
 As Immanuel Kant acknowledged, though his famous three questions---§§§---are hopelessly intertwined, they are all contained within a further fourth question: “What is man?”
 By understand it, we learn what we may know, what we ought to do, and where our hopes spring from.